 Water Play Area: Children are invited to experiment, investigate, and observe the properties of water in a safe, open-ended environment.
 Hone math and science skills when measuring with watering cans or studying cause and effect scenarios when using the hand pump (seasonal).
 Or, just splash!

-- Facilitates better social and physical development
+- Improve social and physical development